gtatters/Thermimage/README.md

         [\#6](https://github.com/gtatters/Thermimage/issues/6) in
         calculation of the atmospheric tau values, and added the option for the user to specify the 5 atmospheric constants (ATA1, ATA2, ATB1, ATB2, ATX) supplied in FLIR files.
-Should not break earlier code, as the default constants can be assumed as in previous versions.
 This update makes alterations to raw2temp, temp2raw, and flirsettings.
+Earlier versions will have slight error in temperature conversion that could be significant for long distances.
+Users are advised to upgrade if they are using object distances \>3m for calculations.

 # Features